CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 You can specify the option `shell-max-processes` in pgdb-pipeline.txt to limit the number of these subprocesses that will run at one time.
 In picking this value, you should make sure to consider the available RAM as well as CPU cores.

 ### SLURM parallelism

+**Not implemented yet**

+Following is how SLURM integration is planned to work in the future

 [SLURM](https://slurm.schedmd.com/) (Simple Linux Utility for Resource Management) is a job management software for Linux that is often used in high-performance computing (HPC) environments.
 It allows many users to submit jobs to one or more common pools of compute nodes, to be run as resources become available.